Two-step interpretable modeling of Intensive Care Acquired Infections

-Since we train the {CNN} to solve a binary classification task, the Area Under the Receiver Operating Characteristic curve (AUROC) score \cite[]{auc} represents the most appropriate choice for assessing the performance during the learning phase.
-Although we are not interested in the prediction formulated by the CNN in itself, we need to guarantee that the CNN model is able to classify the \emph{time-series instances} and to encode informative patterns that describe the impending onset of an ICU-AI.
-Internal validation was performed using the \emph{K-folds cross-validation} method.
-When validating the performance of CNN models as binary classifiers, the data were split into 5 folds.
-The overall AUROC is the average over the 5 folds.
-In Figure~3 of the \emph{Supplementary material} the reader can find the behavior of the AUROC of the CNN model as function of three \emph{hyper-parameters} of the network.
+The fit of the model was designed to optimize the binary cross-entropy loss function through the ADAM algorithm \cite[]{kingma2014adam}.
+Therefore, we trained the {CNN} to solve a binary classification task.
+The difference of AUROC between the Deep-LM-CR and the LM-CR model (i.e., both Landmark models with and without the CNN score, respectively; see Sec. \ref{icuai:Deep-LCPH}) is used to evaluate the relative goodness between the two models.
+In addition to this, we also considered the Brier score \cite[]{brier1950verification} as an alternative metric for assessing the prediction power of the model, while Brier Skill \cite[]{wilks2011statistical} is utilized to assess the relative increase in predictive performance of Deep-LM-CR with respect to the LM-CR.
+Although our main interest is not in the prediction formulated by the CNN itself, we also needed to guarantee that the CNN model was able to classify the \emph{time series instances} and encode informative patterns about the impending onset of an ICU-AI.
+Internal validation was performed using the \emph{5-fold cross-validation} method; when validating the performance of CNN models as binary classifiers, the data were split into 5 different folds.
+The overall AUROC is then the average over the 5 folds.
+The search for the optimal configuration was conducted through the validation of the models over a fine grid of hyperparameters.
+The validation strategy adopted was also the \emph{5-fold cross-validation}.
+Additional details are available in Section 2 of \emph{Supplementary Material} in which we delved into the CNN model's AUROC variation of three key hyperparameters